Listen to This Article:

 4. Map out Your Menu

-Depending on your restaurant idea, you can begin the creative and slightly technical process of building out your menu offerings.
+After you have your business idea and plan in place, you can begin the creative and slightly technical process of building out your menu offerings.
 You might want to consider using high-quality, seasonal ingredients when conceptualizing your dishes… also keeping in mind associated costs and how competitors are pricing.
+Don’t forget to create a great drink menu, too; in many restaurants, beverages drive much of the profits.

 Escoffier’s food entrepreneurship curriculum can include dedicated coursework that explores the creation and application of various types of food and beverage menus.
 Topics may range from visual design to price analysis to making use of available resources.